liferay/liferay-docs/userGuide/en/chapters/12-kaleo-forms.markdown

 ![EE Only Feature](../../images/ee-feature-web.png)

-In the last chapter, we looked at the elements that comprise a workflow definition and discussed how to create a workflow definition.
-In this chapter, we introduce the Kaleo Forms Admin for Liferay EE which allows you to create workflow definitions using an intuitive UI.
+In the last chapter, you saw the elements that comprise a workflow definition and learned how to create a workflow definition.
+In this chapter, you'll learn about the Kaleo Forms Admin application for Liferay EE.
+This application lets you create workflow definitions using an intuitive UI.
 Using the workflow designer saves you the time and trouble of having to deal directly with the XML.

-Developers who are used to working with XML are generally able to create workflow definitions.
+Developers who are used to working with XML can create workflow definitions with little struggle.
 Other users may not be so comfortable with it.
 In fact, even skilled developers can make mistakes that break a definition and require time to troubleshoot.
-To help streamline the creation of workflow definitions and empower more users to create custom workflows, Liferay provides the Kaleo Forms Admin in Liferay 6.2 EE.
+To help streamline the creation of workflow definitions and empower more users to create custom workflows, Liferay provides the Kaleo Forms Admin application in Liferay 6.2 EE.

 There are two pieces to the workflow designer: *Kaleo Forms Admin* and *Kaleo Forms Display*.
-These two portlets are included in the *Kaleo Forms* app and can be downloaded from Liferay Marketplace.
-You'll also need to install the *Kaleo Workflow* app from Marketplace.
-This app provides the Kaleo Workflow engine, which allows users to participate in a workflow process that has been designed for them.
+These two portlets are included in the Kaleo Forms app and can be downloaded from Liferay Marketplace.
 Kaleo Forms Admin contains a wizard that guides you through each step in the creation of a workflow process.
 This includes a drag and drop interface for creating new workflow definitions without having to write XML.
 Kaleo Forms Display allows you to work with a process in its associated workflow.
 In other words, Kaleo Forms Admin is for *creating* workflow processes, while Kaleo Forms Display is for *using* them.

 Let's look at Kaleo Forms Admin first.

 ## Kaleo Forms Admin [](id=kaleo-forms-liferay-portal-6-2-user-guide-12-en)

-You can access Kaleo Forms Admin from the dockbar by clicking *Admin* &rarr; *Site Administration* &rarr; *Content* and then clicking *Kaleo Forms Admin*.
+You can access Kaleo Forms Admin from the Dockbar by clicking *Admin* &rarr; *Site Administration* &rarr; *Content* and then clicking *Kaleo Forms Admin*.
 The portlet then appears with a listing of the processes that you've defined.
-If you're coming here for the first time, however, there won't be any, so let's create one.
+If you're coming here for the first time, however, there won't be any, so create one.
 Click *Add*.
 You'll see the screen below.
 This is the first step in the *New Process Wizard*.
-Give your process a name and a description, then click *Next*.
+Give your process a name and a description, and then click *Next*.

 ![Figure 12.x: The first step of the New Process Wizard.](../../images/kaleo-forms-admin-wizard-1.png)

-The second step in the New Process Wizard allows you to define the fields that can appear in your forms.
-To the right of the *To Do* field, click the *Actions* button and select *Choose*.
+The second step in the New Process Wizard lets you define the fields that can appear in your forms.
+To the right of the To Do field, click the *Actions* button and select *Choose*.
 Now that you've chosen a field definition for your forms, you can move on to the next step in the wizard to add or define a workflow for those forms.
 Click *Next*.